Alphabet Class A (GOOGL) Received its Third Buy in a Row

-After Merrill Lynch and Morgan Stanley gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Monness.
-Analyst Brian White maintained a Buy rating on Alphabet Class A today and set a price target of $1700.00.
-The company’s shares closed last Monday at $1529.95.
+After Merrill Lynch and Morgan Stanley gave Alphabet Class A (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Goldman Sachs.
+Analyst Heather Bellini maintained a Buy rating on Alphabet Class A yesterday and set a price target of $1990.00.
+The company’s shares closed last Wednesday at $1585.99.

-According to TipRanks.com, White is a top 25 analyst with an average return of 30.5% and a 78.0% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Bellini is a 5-star analyst with an average return of 18.2% and a 78.0% success rate.
+Bellini covers the Technology sector, focusing on stocks such as Zoom Video Communications, CrowdStrike Holdings, and Rackspace Technology.

-Alphabet Class A has an analyst consensus of Strong Buy, with a price target consensus of $1796.33, implying a 14.0% upside from current levels.
+Alphabet Class A has an analyst consensus of Strong Buy, with a price target consensus of $1800.33, a 14.7% upside from current levels.
 In a report issued on October 12, Deutsche Bank also maintained a Buy rating on the stock with a $2020.00 price target.

 See today’s analyst top recommended stocks >>